Uniform Inference in High-Dimensional Gaussian Graphical Models: Proof of Theorem 1

 \section{Proof of Theorem 1}

-\begin{proof} We want to use corollary $2.2$ from Belloni et al. (2015) \cite{belloni2015uniformly}.
-Consequently, we will show that their assumptions 2.1-2.4 and the growth conditions of corollary $2.2$ hold by modifying the proof of corollary $3.2$ in \cite{belloni2015uniformly}.
-Let $m_r=(j,k)$ be an arbitrary set in $\mathcal{M}$.
+\begin{proof} We want to use corollary $2.2$ from Belloni et al. (2018) \cite{belloni2018uniformly}.
+Consequently, we will show that their assumptions 2.1-2.4 and the growth conditions of corollary $2.2$ hold by modifying the proof of corollary $3.2$ in \cite{belloni2018uniformly}.
+To make the proof more comparable we try to keep the notation as similar as possible.
+This implies that we use $C$ for a strictly positive constant, independent of $n$ and $r$, which may have a different value in each appearance.
+The notation $a_n\lesssim b_n$ stands for $a_n\le Cb_n$ for all $n$ for some fixed $C$.
+Additionally $a_n=o(1)$ stands for uniform convergence towards zero meaning there exists sequence $(b_n)_{n\ge 1}$ with $|a_n|\le b_n$, $b_n$ is independent of $P\in\mathcal{P}_n$ for all $n$ and $b_n\to 0$.
+Finally, the notation $a_n\lesssim_{P}b_n$ means that for any $\epsilon>0$, there exists $C$ such that uniformly over all $n$ we have $P_P(a_n>Cb_n)\le \epsilon$.\\ Let $m_r=(j,k)$ be an arbitrary set in $\mathcal{M}$.
 We have

 due to the assumptions \ref{A3} and \ref{A4}.
 Define the convex set

 and endow $T_{m_r}$ with the norm

 Further let $\tau_n:=\sqrt{\frac{s\log (a_n)}{n}}$ and define the nuisance realization set